ArcticaProject/nx-libs/README.md

 * Unix file socket communication for nxproxy -C <-> nxproxy -S connections (todo)
 * allow Unix file sockets as channel endpoints (work in progress)
-* allow embedding of nxproxy into other windows
+* allow embedding of nxproxy into other windows (work in progress)
+* new RandR based Xinerama extension (+/- complete, more QA needed)
+* Fix Xcomposite extension in Xserver (todo)
+* Rename project to Xccc or similar (todo, to be discussed)
+* KDE5 support: Add minimal XInput2 support, patch KDE5, or similar (todo)
+* nxcomp protocol clean-up (todo)
+* nxcomp logging clean-up (todo)
+* optimizing documentation: how to tune NX connections (todo)

 ## Release series 3.7.0.x

 Scheduled for end of Q2/2017.

 Release goals (phase 2) for nx-libs release series 3.7.0.x (not branched-off, yet):

-* provide support for latest X11 extensions
+* rebase Xserver code against latest X.Org server (work in progress)
-* event FIFO sockets for attaching external applications (todo)
+* event FIFO sockets for attaching external applications (todo, to be discussed)
+* enable/support XV extension (todo)
-* support for multimedia
+* software cursor for shadow sessions (todo)
+* no bundled Mesa library anymore (todo, to be discussed)
+* use recent MesaGL (todo, to-be-discussed)

 If you have any questions about this NX development or want to file a bug report, please contact the Arctica developers, the X2Go developers or the